Creating Rakenne Skills with the Skill Workshop

 Step 5: Validate and refine

-• Description quality — The description includes trigger language (e.g. “Use when…”, “Use for…”).
+- Description quality — The description includes trigger language (e.g. “Use when…”, “Use for…”) so the agent knows when to activate the skill.

 Step 6: Prepare metadata for the library

-• title — Human-readable name for the library.
+- Title — Human-readable name for the library.

-• tags — Domain-oriented, English common nouns (e.g. “Productivity”, “Meetings”, “Legal”, “Compliance”).
+- Tags — Domain-oriented categories (e.g. “Productivity”, “Meetings”, “Legal”, “Compliance”).

-• examples — Two or three example prompts that users might type to invoke the skill (e.g. “Structure my meeting transcript into actionable notes”).
+- Examples — Two or three example prompts that users might type to invoke the skill (e.g. “Structure my meeting transcript into actionable notes”).

 After this, the agent will tell you the skill is ready to publish.